-PAD treatment aims to control symptoms and to prevent disease progression.
-A treatment plan considers age, overall health, medical history, disease severity and symptoms.
-Treatments include lifestyle modification, medication, angioplasty and vascular surgery.
+Peripheral vascular disease (PVD) is a chronic condition that can be treated but not cured.
+PVD treatment aims to control symptoms and to prevent disease progression.
+Your treatment plan twill consider your age, overall health, medical history, disease severity and symptoms.
+As a general rule, effective treatments include lifestyle modification and risk factor management.

 Lifestyle modifications revolve around smoking cessation, regular exercise and proper nutrition.
 Weight reduction can be achieved with a fruit- and vegetable-rich diet.
 Alcohol moderation also is important.

-Medications prescribed to treat PAD improve blood flow; these include anticoagulants (which prevent blood clots) and beta blockers (which relax blood vessel walls).
-Procedures for treating PAD include angioplasty and bypass surgery.
+Medications prescribed to treat PVD improve blood flow; these include anticoagulants (which prevent blood clots), beta blockers (which slow heart rate and lower pressure), and cilostazol (which relaxes arteries and allows them to enlarge).

 - Bypass surgery is performed to re-route blood flow so that it travels around a narrowed or blocked area of a blood vessel.
 In many cases, a blood vessel will be harvested, or grafted, from another part of the body.

 A vascular specialist develops the patient’s treatment plan specifically tailored to the individual and their needs.